 How is dyslexia diagnosed?

 Screening tests are designed to give an indication of possible dyslexic difficulties.
-They are not a diagnosis and are not 100% accurate.
+They are not a diagnosis.

 There are many different types of screening tests; in an education setting some are delivered by computer, others need to be administered by a teacher/SENCo.
 Some just give an estimate as to whether the child/person is likely to have dyslexic difficulties.
 A few offer a more detailed profile of strengths and weaknesses, which help inform an appropriate teaching strategy.

 Where any screening test indicates a moderate or high probability of dyslexic difficulties, the best course of action is to follow up with a full diagnostic assessment.
 This would determine the precise nature of dyslexic and related difficulties.